JP-aloha/btt-swift-sdk/README.md

 ### Configuration

-Before sending timers you must first configure `BlueTriangle`.
+In order to use `BlueTriangle`, you need to first configure `BlueTriangle` SDK.
+To configure it import `BlueTriangle` and call configure function with your siteID.
 It is recommended to do this in your `AppDelegate.application(_:didFinishLaunchingWithOptions:)` OR `SceneDelegate.scene(_ scene:, willConnectTo session:, options,connectionOptions:)` method:

 ```swift
 BlueTriangle.configure { config in